NilouGhazavi/Object-Recognition-Under-Dynamic-Lighting-Conditions/README.md

 - Documentation and supplementary materials.

-- Please refer to the notebooks and reports for a comprehensive understanding of the study, including the methodology, experimental setup, and analysis of the results.
+- Please refer to the notebooks and reports for a comprehensive understanding of the study, including the methodology and analysis of the results.